 Scaling and root planing: a thorough cleaning of all tooth surfaces and along the gumline, scaling and root planing also removes plaque from deep pockets where tooth roots may be exposed.
 The goal is to remove bacteria and allow the gum tissue to begin to heal and regenerate to avoid larger problems with the teeth.

-Oral surgery: for patients with periodontitis, advanced gum disease, Dr. Robinson may coordinate care with a local oral surgeon to remove or repair damaged gum tissue and set the stage for the healing process.
+Oral surgery: for patients with periodontitis, advanced gum disease, Dr. Cook may coordinate care with a local oral surgeon to remove or repair damaged gum tissue and set the stage for the healing process.

 Chronic Gum Disease